run-house/runhouse/docs/tutorials/quick-start-cloud.rst

 This tutorial demonstrates how to use Runhouse to:

 - Launch a Runhouse cluster from elastic compute
-- Send a locally defined function onto the remote compute and call it as a service
+- Send a locally defined function onto the remote compute and call it on the remote cluster.

-Runhouse lets you serverlessly dispatch and execute regular Python.
-This enables rapid, local-like development and iteration from your local IDE while executing on powerful remote compute.
+Runhouse lets you dispatch and execute regular Python on remote compute “serverlessly” whether the program is a simple function or a distributed multi-node training.
+You have rapid, local-like development and iteration from your local IDE while having the flexibility to execute on powerful remote compute.
 Then, identically execute your code in production simply by scheduling the code to launch compute and dispatch to it, but without any need to change the underlying program code.

 We assume you have already installed and set up Runhouse according to the `setup